Azure-Samples/ms-identity-java-webapi/README.md

    - Change **Supported account types** to **Accounts in any organizational directory and personal Microsoft accounts (e.g. Skype, Xbox, Outlook.com)**.
      > Note that there are more than one redirect URIs used in this sample.
 You'll need to add them from the **Authentication** tab later after the app has been created successfully.
 1. Click on the **Register** button in bottom to create the application.
-1. In the app's registration screen, find the **Application (client) ID** value and record it for use later.
+1. In the app's registration screen, find the **Application (client) ID** value and record it for later.
 You'll need it to configure the configuration file(s) later in your code.
-1. In the app's registration screen, click on the **Authentication** blade in the left.
+1. In the app's registration screen, click on the **Authentication** blade.
    - In the Redirect URIs section, select **Web** in the drop down and enter the following redirect URIs.
        - `http://localhost:8080/msal4jsample/secure/aad`
        - `http://localhost:8080/msal4jsample/graph/me`